IgniteUI/igniteui-docfx/en/components/calendar.md

 })
 export class HomeComponent {}
 ```

+Now that you have the Ignite UI for Angular Calendar module or directives imported, you can start using the `igx-calendar` component.

 > [!NOTE]
 > The [`IgxCalendarComponent`]({environment:angularApiUrl}/classes/igxcalendarcomponent.html) uses the [Intl Web API](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/DateTimeFormat) for localization and formatting of dates.